 Investments in limited liability companies that have specific ownership accounts in which MGE Energy or MGE's ownership interest is more than minor and are considered to have significant influence are accounted for using the equity method.
-All other investments are carried at fair value, with changes in fair value recognized through net income.
-See Footnote 7 for further information.
+For equity security investments without readily determinable fair values, MGE Energy and MGE have elected to use the practicability exception to measure these investments, defined as cost adjusted for changes from observable transactions for identical or similar investments of the same issuer, less impairment.
+Changes in measurement are reported in earnings.
+Equity security investments with readily determinable fair values are carried at fair value.
+Realized and unrealized gains and losses are included in earnings.
+See Footnote 7 for further information on investments and Footnote 19 for further information on fair value of investments.